-Residents may reach out to residencelife@stthom.edu for a pet approval form.

-Approved pets will not be allowed in university housing until the third full week of classes.

-Residents are allowed to have pets that are self-contained in an aquarium (ten gallons or less).
+Subject to the prior approval of the Office of Residence Life, animals that are self-contained in an aquarium (ten gallons or less) may be allowed in campus housing.
+In order to provide ample opportunities for students to adjust to their new environments and roommate, approved pets will not be allowed in any University housing facility until the third full week of classes.
+All residents who are contracted for a single room or returning residents who are paired with another returning resident may submit a pet request the second full week of classes.
 Animals that are venomous or consume live prey will not be allowed in housing.
 Roommates may register a maximum of two pets of the same gender and species in a room.
 All pet owners are responsible for the care and conduct of their pets.

-Students are not allowed to have dogs or cats as pets in University housing.
+Students are not allowed to have dogs/cats in University housing.